WebSVG/voronoi/README.md

 * Browser local storage of config parameters (No storage of SVG nor seeds as they can be saved separately)

 # Planned features
+* display cost map
-* use both cost map and tesselation area at the same time
+* slider to weight cost map and distance
-* vertical mode for longitudinal edits
+* responsive menu areas
 * export scale with a ratio (adjusting to a given unit)
   * transform scale possible but Fusion360 ignores the scale transform
 * edges cells filet effect